KoMeDiAnTNDP/ai-parrot-wings/README.md

+# AI research

+This project is entirely powered by ChatGPT (Modale: o4)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.